Part II

 Call this a chrysalis edge: form softens just enough to reorganize without collapse.

-Bottom line: The Entangled Firmament doesn’t resolve these debates; it holds them as creative fuel.
+The Entangled Firmament doesn’t resolve these debates; it keeps them alive enough that discernment can grow.

 Pause & Ground